 Security App Responds to Texas Shooting

 Plans were already underway for the app before the shooting three weeks ago at Santa Fe High School, which left 10 people dead and 10 others injured.
 Afterward, Abbott introduced a school safety plan that called for expanding the app’s use “to enable and encourage parents, students and teachers to easily report potential harm or criminal activity directed at school students, school employees, and schools.”

 The plan also called for more school protections and mental health screenings.
-In addition, Abbott asked lawmakers to consider “red-flag laws,” which allows judges to temporarily seize a person’s firearms if they’re considered an imminent threat.
+In addition, Abbott asked lawmakers to consider “red-flag laws,” which allows judges to temporarily seize a person’s firearms if they’re an imminent threat.

 Reporting a threat on the app can take fewer than 5 minutes to complete, and reports are reviewed by law enforcement analysts after they’re submitted, according to the Department of Public Safety.
 Officials suggest citizens may report suspicious activity like strangers asking questions about building security features and procedures, unusual chemical smells, or vehicles left in no-parking zones at important buildings.